rodekruis/IBF-system/trigger-model-development/flood/skill-assessment/README.md

 # Flood skill assessment

 Framework to assess if and which meterological data (river discharge, rainfall, etc.) is of sufficient quality to be included in the trigger model.
-The assessment is based on how well a model which uses metereological data can predict past floods.
+The assessment is based on how well a statistical model which uses metereological data can predict past floods.
 The model performance is measured by several indicators: False Alarm Rate (FAR), Probability Of Detection (POD), Critical Success Index (CSI).

 Current version uses historical river discharge (source: Glofas) and rainfall data (source: CHIRPS).